Imelda Cajipe-Endaya: Emergence of feminist consciousness in the Philippines

-The 70s and 80s in the Philippine is recognised to be an important historical juncture, as it saw the emergence of a women's group that redefined the grounds of women's struggle for empowerment.
-Whether consciously or not, the group found alignment with the feminist project during the period and a generation of women artist were now occupying important positions as teachers, administrators, cultural workers and as artists.
-As both an individual or within a collective, Imelda Cajipe-Endaya is seen as an important woman who came out of the group.
-Manuel Rodriguez, Sr. conducted printmaking workshops for which Cajipe-Endaya attended with other women artists of the Philippines including, Brenda Fajardo, Ofelia Gelvezon Tequi, Adiel Aevalo, Florencia Mota, Jo Escudero, Petite Calaguas, Imelda Nakpil, Ivi Avellana-Cosio, Nelfa Querubin, Mercedes Lising, Vinia Avanceña, Lita Perez, Evelyn Collantes, Rhoda Recto, Flora Mauleon and Lorn Figueroa.
-The first Museum curator of the Cultural Centre of the Philippines, Roberto C. Rodriguez (better known as Chabet), questioned art's notion as an establishment during the Marcos regime which vocalised its claim to progress, national identity and legitimacy.
-Aside from this work pioneered by Rodriguez senior and Chabet, there was also an establishment of all women's organisations surrounding art.
-It included Kasibulan and Kalayaan (Katipunan ng mga Kabaihan para sa Kalayaan or Organization of Women for Freedom).
-This formed during the late 1980s where political resistance and radicalisation against authoritarian rule was at its peak.
+The 1970s and 1980s in the Philippines is recognised to be an important historical juncture, as it saw the emergence of a women's group that redefined the grounds of women's struggle for empowerment.
+The first Museum curator of the Cultural Centre of the Philippines, Roberto C. Rodriguez, questioned art's notion as an establishment during the Marcos regime which vocalised its claim to progress, national identity and legitimacy.

 Other groups emerged in concern for a wide range of concern from political participation, health to culture.
 The groups that emerged worked to critique and continue to critique social ills, joining the wider struggle for political and social change.
 This included the underground revolutionary group, Makibaka (Malayang Kilusan ng Bagong Kababaihan or Free Movement of New Women) that began shortly before the President Ferdinand Marcos declared martial law in 1972.
 Alongside this group forming was GABRIELA, Council of Primary Health, Concerned Artists of the Philippines Women's Desk, and the women's desk of the government's Cultural Centre of the Philippines.
-The Concerned Artists of the Philippines Women's Desk contributed in showcasing the talents of women who at the time were at the forefront of growth initiatives, including Imelda Cajipe-Endaya.
+The Concerned Artists of the Philippines Women's Desk contributed in showcasing the talents of women who at the time were at the forefront of growth initiatives, including Cajipe-Endaya.
 From these coalitions, discussion of feminist practice and theory grew, for which Kasibulan continues to nurture artists who articulate a feminist consciousness through their arts.